 Several water users over the past year have run into excess charges due to the usage of their entire irrigation allotment before the irrigating season was complete.
 The water bills are designed to keep you appraised of the irrigation allotment on your meter and the balance remaining.
 It is important that you monitor this irrigation allotment and manage your irrigation use accordingly.

-The District does not approve the use of yard hydrants and stop and waste valves.
+The District does not approve the use of yard hydrants and stop and waste valves as they leak often and are not always detectable.

 What do I need to know about the Federal Irrigation Water?

 Water rationing occurs each year around the first of June.
-At that time water use is typically reduced to 10 gallons per minute per acre.
-Approximately the first of July use must be reduced to 8 gallons per minute per acre as the system begins to reach capacity.
+At that time water use is typically reduced to 6 gallons per minute per acre as the system begins to reach capacity.
 Your flow rate can be measured by observing the flow meter in the turnout.
 Count the number of revolutions that your register turns in one minute.
 For meters two inches and smaller, this count equals the number of cubic feet per minute.
 For three or four inch meters multiply the revolutions by 10 for the number of cubic feet per minute.
 Six inch meters must be multiplied by 100.
-Once you have the cubic feet per minute multiply the rate by 7.5.
+Once you have the cubic feet per minute multiply the rate by 7.48.
 This equals your flow rate in gallons per minute.
 This rate should be compared to your acres, multiplied by the appropriate rationing rate.
 Please call in your water use to the office at 687-3548 to order your water on and off.
 Give us your name, turnout, the gallons per minute and the expected date you will be done.
 Your cooperation is appreciated.

 A Little Bit Of History